Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5a-mechanisms-competition/5a2-cooption-assimilation.md

 emoji: "🧬"
 ---

-A more subtle mechanism where a dominant or evolving information system incorporates appealing or non-threatening elements from a competitor.
+Co-option and assimilation represent a more subtle competitive mechanism than direct confrontation, where a dominant or evolving information system incorporates appealing or non-threatening elements from a competitor.
 This can neutralize the distinct appeal of the rival or broaden the dominant system's own applicability, effectively "domesticating" or absorbing the competition.
 For example, a mainstream ideology might adopt certain popular themes from a nascent counter-culture to maintain its relevance.

 Like direct confrontation, co-option operates through both network and conceptual channels, but instead of removing or suppressing rival elements, it selectively integrates them into the dominant system's structure.